ericrogler/Green-Book/Z004b_Management_Classroom_Behavior.md

 **The more people you have to manage, the more likely something can go wrong.**

 **You can fix most (80-90%) classroom management issues with one action: limiting the size of classrooms/number of students each teacher manages.**
-- Sadly, it also means you need more resources like real estate, staff, and wealth to do that.
+- Sadly, it often means more resources like real estate, staff, and wealth which may not be available.

-A classroom management plan, and its rules, only matter when people at all levels of the organization enforce and follow them consistently (teachers, principals, staff, etc.).
-Sometimes your plan may experience failure due to factors outside your control.
+A classroom management plan, and its rules, only matter when people at all levels of the organization, and to some extent customers/clients/users receiving the organization's services, enforce and follow them consistently (teachers, principals, staff, parents, etc.).
+It's a reality your plan may experience failure due to factors outside your control.

 Discipline and management should be strict, but also fair and reasonable for everyone it affects.

-How you design and execute on classroom management plans also depends significantly on your intended audience.
+How you design and implement management plans also depends significantly on your intended audience.
 - It's so significant I'd even recommend you find out about *who* you're managing/teaching first before developing a management plan and any rules/consequences.
 This applies outside of an education context too; it's not just for teachers/instructors.
   - E.g. teaching middle schoolers requires different techniques compared to teaching college students.

  To quickly sum up across various stages of pedagogy (children/minors) and andragogy (adults) in management:
 - Ages 0-11: Favoring simple instructions, visualizations, cues, and routines over rules.
 - Ages 12-14: Exploring autonomy, testing limits/rules, and flexibility.
 - Ages 15-18: Desiring respect, independence, and exposure to interesting content.
-- Ages 18+: Focusing on collaboration, accountability, and content value.
+- Ages 18+: *Needing* independence, accountability, and content value for future careers.

+You may also need licensure or certifications to teach specific subjects or do particular tasks legally, such as administering medicine to students.
+- Also, never be alone in a room with two or fewer students without the door open.

 Fair, well-designed procedures are necessary to manage classrooms and behaviors from day one.
 Without them, you spend more time managing instead of teaching.
 A "fun" or casual teacher that lets students essentially do what they want is a nightmare to deal with for other teachers, administrators, and substitute teachers covering for the "fun" teacher.
 Do *not* be that teacher.